-- (viii) Roof gardens or shared patio decks - (ix) An alternative amenity as approved by the Community Development Director. - 4.
-Exceptions to the common open space standard may be granted for the following: a.
-For multi-unit developments of up to 25 units (or for the first 25 units of a larger project) no common open space shall be required when such developments are within one-quarter mile (measured walking distance) to a public park of 3 acres or more; and there is a direct, improved, permanent, public, Americans with Disabilities Act (ADA) accessible, lighted, maintained pedestrian trail or sidewalk between the sites.
-An exception shall be granted only when the nearby - b.
-For multi-unit developments with required common open space in excess of 15,000 square feet, the required open space may be reduced by 1⁄2 if access to the public is provided.
+(viii) Roof gardens or shared patio decks

+(ix) An alternative amenity as approved by the Community Development Director.

+4. Exceptions to the common open space standard may be granted for the following:

+a.
+For multi-unit developments of up to 25 units (or for the first 25 units of a larger project) no common open space shall be required when such developments are within one-quarter mile (measured walking distance) to a public park of 3 acres or more; and there is a direct, improved, permanent, public, Americans with Disabilities Act (ADA) - accessible, lighted, maintained pedestrian trail or sidewalk between the sites.
+An exception shall be granted only when the nearby park provides an active and fully improved recreation area.

+b.
+For multi-unit developments with required common open space in excess of 15,000 square feet, the required open space may be reduced by $\frac{1}{2}$ if access to the public is provided.
 The qualifying open space area shall be for active use, be maintained by the home owners association and not be within the boundaries of a Water Resource Buffer area.